danielkrupinski/GOESP/README.md

 ### Prerequisites

 #### Windows
-Microsoft Visual Studio 2019 (preferably the latest version), platform toolset v142 and Windows 10 SDK (preferably 10.0.18362.0) are required in order to compile GOESP.
+Microsoft Visual Studio 2019 (preferably the latest version), platform toolset v142 and Windows 10 SDK are required in order to compile GOESP.
 If you don't have ones, you can download VS [here](https://visualstudio.microsoft.com/) (Tools and Windows SDK are installed during Visual Studio Setup).

 #### Linux
+- CMake 3.11.0 or higher
+- gcc and g++ 9.3.0 or higher
+- SDL2 library

+Below are example commands for some distributions to install the required packages:
 ##### Ubuntu
+    sudo apt install cmake gcc g++ libsdl2-dev
+##### Manjaro
+    sudo pacman -S cmake

 ### Downloading
 There are two options of downloading the source code: